helenyip2/Example-Tutorials/README.md

 ## Introduction

-When you use Google Colaboratory in Google Drive the notebook autosaves autosaves every couple minutes.
+When you use Google Colaboratory notebooks in Google Drive the it autosaves autosaves every couple minutes.
 You can always go back to the last 100 autosaves of the notebook.
 This is probably around 3 hours of when you open up the notebook.

 What if you did around 3 hours of work on it, and the notebook crashes or stops working?
 How to you get your notebook back to the state that you were at yesterday?

-If you want to do this, you're better off turning your google drive folder into a local git repository.
+If you want to do this, you're better off turning your Google Drive folder into a local git repository.

-How do we use git to keep track of our work that uses Google Drive?

 **Why not just use the GitHub integration that Google Colaboratory notebook has?**

-What if also a pickle file in the folder as well and you want to push that to GitHub?
-It's a lot of re-downloading on your computer in order to push it onto GitHub.
+Google Drive is able to save a copy of your notebook to you GitHub repository, but it won't be able to commit other files along with it that might be needed for the file to work.
+(Such as a data file or commiting a pickle file as well.)

+The only way you'd be able to commit both a copy of the notebook and another file in the folder together is to download it onto your computer, then push it.
+What a hassle.

 In this tutorial, we are going to directly interact with git and GitHub through Google Drive.